 The living stage, where people are inspired to action, is the most difficult and crucial.
 Participative workshops where employees are asked to build visual montages, find role models, evaluate existing programs, portray a customer interaction or develop new programs can play an important role.
 Task forces can add energy, visibility and action.
 Microsoft, for example, has the “Microsoft Green Teams” that look for ways to further the “green” initiative through outreach programs into the community or through internal communication programs.

 Getting employees in front of customers can be one way to make the brand vision come alive.
 P&G, for example, puts executives in front of customers regularly in the home (living it) and in the store (with shop-alongs or as behind-the-counter participants).
-Zappos.com encourages their people to engage by tweeting, and more than 500 do so regularly.
+Zappos.com encourages its people to engage by tweeting, and more than 500 do so regularly.
 An organization that lives the brand will use brand values as a criterion for selecting and retaining employees.
 Zappos.com has values that include delivering “wow” experiences and being a bit weird.
 One of the screening questions is to name something weird that you have done.

 The Zappos trial period evaluation focuses on a fit with its brand values.
 Harrah’s, which hires people who are exceptionally upbeat and positive, holds an “American Idol”-type audition with a set of judges to screen candidates.
 The Haas School of Business admits students in part by how well their personality matches the school’s values.
 Power brands are built from the inside out, and internal branding needs to be a priority.
 It must go far beyond brochures and a CEO pep-talk.